daos-stack/daos-azure/docs/deployment.md

 The cluster will consist of 3 DAOS server VMs and 3 DAOS client VMs.
 The server and client VMs both use the [Standard_L8s_v3](https://learn.microsoft.com/en-us/azure/virtual-machines/lsv3-series) SKU.

-The first client node will also be used as an admin node.

 In these instructions the `bin/infrastructure.sh` script will be used to deploy all required *[Infrastructure](infrastructure.md)* resources (VNet, Subnet, Network Security Group, etc.).